 But here’s the thing…

 The memories that the brain retrieves from the memory storeroom are distorted.
-They only tell half the story.
+They tell only half the story.
 The urge to indulge is driven by faulty expectations because the brain fails to see all those times when you didn’t feel euphoric.
-Indeed, all those times when indulging in the drug made you feel utterly terrible.
+Indeed, all those times when indulging in the drug or behaviour made you feel utterly terrible.

 Thus, cravings – and addiction itself – is a powerful, illusory trance state, driven by a false expectation that it will change your mood for the better.
 Ultimately, of course, it changes it for the worse.